Florida’s sunny climate makes window tinting a popular choice for drivers seeking relief from heat and glare.

 This comprehensive guide will delve into the regulations governing window tint darkness, reflection, and other essential rules in Florida.

-Auto window tint laws in Florida were enacted in 1991.
-The darkest legal tint in Florida is 28% of VLT for front side windows and 15% VLT for back side windows and rear window.
+Florida window tint laws were enacted in 1991.
+The darkest legal tint in Florida is 28% VLT for front-side windows and 15% VLT for back-side windows and rear window.

 Florida Tint Laws:

-The darkness of your window tint is measured by its Visible Light Transmission (VLT), which indicates the percentage of light allowed through the tinted window.
-Florida has different VLT requirements for various vehicle types.
+The legal tint darkness level is measured by Visible Light Transmission (VLT), which indicates the percentage of light that passes through the film.
+Here’s a breakdown of the legal VLT limits for different types of vehicles.

-• Windshield: Non-reflective tint is permitted above the manufacturer’s AS-1 line.
+• Windshield: Only non-reflective tint is allowed above the manufacturer’s AS-1 line.

 Florida tint laws 2024 for cars - legal tint percentages explained.

-• Windshield: Non-reflective tint is permitted above the manufacturer’s AS-1 line.
+• Windshield: Only non-reflective tint is allowed above the manufacturer’s AS-1 line.

 North Carolina tint laws 2024 for trucks - legal tint percentages explained.